kumu/docs/guides/slugs.md

 # Slugs

-In Kumu, a **slug** is a piece of text that has had all letters converted to lowercase, all special characters removed, and all spaces and replaced with hyphens.
+In Kumu, a **slug** is a piece of text that has had all letters converted to lowercase, all special characters removed, and all spaces replaced with hyphens.
 Kumu uses slugs in many different places:

 - In the URL bar
 - Inside of [selectors](/guides/selectors.html)